Ranchero-Software/NetNewsWire/README.md

 [Join the Slack group](https://join.slack.com/t/netnewswire/shared_invite/enQtNjM4MDA1MjQzMDkzLTNlNjBhOWVhYzdhYjA4ZWFhMzQ1MTUxYjU0NTE5ZGY0YzYwZWJhNjYwNTNmNTg2NjIwYWY4YzhlYzk5NmU3ZTc) to talk with other NetNewsWire users — and to help out, if you’d like to, by testing, coding, writing, providing feedback, or just helping us think things through.
 Everybody is welcome and encouraged to join.

-Every community is expected to abide by the code of conduct which is included in the [Contributing](Contributing.md) page.
+Every community member is expected to abide by the code of conduct which is included in the [Contributing](Contributing.md) page.

 #### Pull Requests